fml-fam/fmlr/README.md

 ## [1] 9.5080320 0.7728696
 ```

 Notice that we had to initialize the return before passing it to the svd function.
-Also the data in the input `x` is destroyed on exit.
-If you want to preserve it, you would need to manually copy it.
+Also the data in the input `x` is overwritten.
+If you want to preserve it, you would need to manually copy it before calling `linalg_svd()`.

-## Copying Objects

 Assignment via `<-` or `=` (or `->` for the weirdos) will only produce a "shallow copy".
 It will not duplicate the data in memory: